How much do pharmacists earn around the globe?

 1. India

-India, the medicine factory of the world.
-But what about the pharmacist salaries?
-The average salary for a pharmacist in India is around ₹23,179 per month which is a little less than $400/month.
-Before making any judgments, we should also consider that the average Indian salary is significantly lower than average salaries in countries like the USA.
-And that makes India one of the most popular outsourcing destinations in the world.
+India is the world’s largest medicine factory.
+But what about pharmacist salaries?
+The average salary for a pharmacist in India is around ₹ 33,179 per month, a little less than $400/month.
+This hits the average Indian salary but is still significantly lower than average salaries in other countries.
+For the good and bad (we are not here to judge, but it’s still unfortunate to learn the disadvantages of Indian professionals), this competitiveness makes India one of the most popular outsourcing destinations globally.

-The location also matters; a pharmacist working in New Delhi scores the highest earnings compared to the National average (16.1% more than the average!).
-According to PayScale, the top recruiters of Pharmaceutical companies in India are- Apollo Group Inc, Medplus, Inc., and Apollo Hospitals.
+Some Indian professionals can earn more, though.
+For instance, a pharmacist working in New Delhi earns 16.1% more than the national average, according to PayScale.
+This makes New Delhi a lucrative location for pharmacists.
+According to PayScale, the top recruiters of Pharmaceutical companies in India are Apollo Group Inc, Medplus, Inc., and Apollo Hospitals.

 Want to learn why India is called the medicine factory of the world?
 Then check out our blog.